 The spirit of adventure is embodied in anglers who are courageous enough to charter a dory for an early morning fishing trip to the inshore reefs.
 It is a trip that will stimulate every red blood cell in your body.
 The adventure begins as the dory clears the surf to the open ocean.
 The angler is in store for some of the best fishing for shallow water rockfish and lingcod the ocean has to offer.
 The return to the beach is thrilling as the dory races through the surf to the beach.

 Kiwanda Beach extends from the Nestucca Bay sand spit on the north shore of Nestucca Bay to Cape Kiwanda.
 The fishing for redtail surfperch is excellent from late spring through summer.
 Access to Kiwanda Beach gained through Pacific City.
 Drive to Pacific City from the north via Three Capes Scenic Loop on Kiwanda Drive and from the south by exiting Highway 101 at milepost 90.4 onto Brooten Road.
 Drive to Pacific City turn left at Pacific Ave.
 Cross the Nestucca River and turn left onto Sunset Dr. and follow the signs 0.5 miles to Bob Straub State Park.
-The horse friendly park is a day use park with ample parking for all vehicles.
+The day use park is a horse friendly park with ample parking for all vehicles.

 The bay is very shallow and dominated by tidal flats.
 The bar at the entrance to